neomn/NeoAuth/README.md

 ## 3- routine operations:
 ### 3.1- check app premissions
 ### 3.2- scan or read qr code data from camera or clipboard
-### 3.3- determin the required operation is register or login
+### 3.3- determin the required operation is register operation or login operation

 + register operatoin:
   * grant user permission to send required fields to the server